sandhyaparna/Data-Science/Regression.md

 ##### Mini Batch Gradient Descent
 It simply splits the training dataset into small batches and performs an update on the parameters for each of these batches. <br/>
 Common mini-batch sizes range between 50 and 256. <br/>

+### Regularization
+Regularization is used to prevent the model from overfitting the training sample.
+It constrains/regularizes or shrinks the coefficient estimates towards zero.
+In other words, this technique discourages learning a more complex or flexible model, so as to avoid the risk of overfitting.
+In regularization, we normally keep the same number of features, but reduce the magnitude of the coefficients.
+#####  Ridge Regression - L2 Regularization
+Ridge Regression is a technique used when the data suffers from multicollinearity ( independent variables are highly correlated).
+It solves the multicollinearity problem through shrinkage parameter λ (lambda), shrinks the value of coefficients but doesn’t reaches zero. <br/>
+Magnitude of coefficients decreases as λ increases. λ basically controls penality term in the cost function of ridge reg <br/>
+R² for a range of λ and choose the one that gives higher R². <br/>
+* Assumptions of this regression is same as least squared regression except normality is not to be assumed. <br/>

 ### Evaluation Metrics
 ##### RMSE - Root Mean Squared Error